HaydnAdlong/Hubbard-Interaction-Optical-Lattices/README.md

 ## How it works

 The Hubbard U term is calculated such that the Hubbard scattering amplitude reproduces the exact scattering amplitude for two atoms in the limit of vanishing relative momentum.
-This packages automates the calculation and equating of the Hubbard and exact scattering amplitudes.
+This packages automates the calculation.

-For more details please see the associated research paper freely available on the arXiv.
+For more details please see the associated research paper freely available on the arXiv [arxiv link].

  ## Using the package